All the pain and suffering of an ultra, without the annoying change in scenery!

 Dizzy Daze 12-hour

 Dizzy Daze is held at the lovely and frequently rainy Green Lake Park in Seattle, Washington.
 Runners will travel anti-clockwise around the circumference on the outer groomed dirt path around the lake.
 (No diameters!)
-Each loop measures the Indiana value of Pi (3.2) miles and the goal is to run as many loops as you can manage during the 12 hours.
-Whoever runs the most laps within the 12-hour timeframe wins!
+Each loop measures the Indiana value of Pi (3.2) miles and the goal is to run as many loops as you can manage during the 12 (or five) hours.
+Whoever runs the most laps before 7 p.m. wins!
 Well, everyone wins, but that person wins the most.

 - There will be one fully stocked aid station with all the usual ultra-kibble: water, gels, sports drink, electrolyte caps, a selection of sweet and salty snacks and hot foods resembling pizza, soup, and, in deference to the date, yummy pie.

 - There will be an area for drop bags near the start/finish.